The Hennessy Collection is a unique archive of Cuban periodicals from the 1960s through to the 1990s.

 Curating the Collection

-The collection is curated by one of the centre's postgraduate students, who is also responsible for maintaining the website.
+The collection is curated by one of the centre's postgraduate students, who is also responsible for maintaining the website, social media platforms, and organising research events.

-The position comes with a small stipend and enables the post-holder to develop a range of skills in research, communication and librarianship, and to deepen knowledge of Cuba.
+The position comes with a small stipend and enables the post-holder to develop a range of skills in research, communication, marketing and librarianship, and to deepen their knowledge of Cuba.

-The current post-holder is Isabel Story, who researches the Soviet-Cuban cultural relationship.
+The current post-holder is Liam Pritchard, who researches the Cuban relationship with Burkina Faso.

 Year 2 and 3 postgraduate students are invited to apply for the position when advertised.